ColcolMail

 # Designed for Debian 10.
 Restarts OLS on every successful SSL renewal (hopefully!)

-# Place this script inside
+# Place this script inside# /etc/letsencrypt/renewal-hooks/deploy/

 # and name it 'mjp_restart_ols.sh'